Best drone landing pad in 2023

 (Image credit: Getty Images)

-For a technology with a built-in return-to-home, it’s important that people know to give the drone a bit of space.
-Dare we say it, it also helps the pilot to be reminded by something a little low-tech exactly where you took off from too.
-As pilots turn to watch their craft it is very easy to cover a little distance without noticing.
+After all, for a technology with a built-in return-to-home, it’s important that people give your drone a bit of space.
+Dare we say it, it also helps you recall exactly where you took off from.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.